Sleep

 Of the 23 species of macaque, the long-tailed macaque (Macaca fascicularis) is the most widespread, found from Bangladesh, Myanmar, Laos, and Vietnam, southwards to the Malaysian and Indonesian Archipelago, and thence eastwards to the Philippines.

-This species and many other monkeys are presented in depth on the page Animals – Mammals: Monkeys and apes.
+This species and many other monkeys are described on the page Animals – Mammals: Monkeys and apes.

 Young long-tailed macaque, sleeping with its mother on a wall near the Wenara Wana Temple (popularly called ‘Monkey Forest’), Ubud, Bali, Indonesia.
 (Photo copyright © by Kaj Halberg)